Mojang/EducationContent/computing/unit-2/lesson-2.md

 ```

 ## Step 6
-Test the code, it’s going to build four walls and leave our Agent near the start again.
+Test the code, it's going to build four walls and leave our Agent near the start again.

 ## Step 7
 Return to the ``||Agent:AGENT||`` toolbox drawer and add another ``||Agent:agent move [forward]||``, then change it to **up**.
 Though place this one outside of and after the ``||Agent:repeat [4] times||`` code block as a new and separate action.
 This will move your Agent up one block and fill the block below as it does.